Algebraic independence and normality of the values of Mahler's functions: Introduction

-does not belong to any subvariety of $\mpp^{n+1}$ defined over $\ol{\mqq}$ and of dimension $\leq k-1$.
-We provide a lower bound for the distance from the point~\eqref{intro_point} to any subvariety $W$ of $\mpp^{n+1}$ defined over $\ol{\mqq}$ and of dimension $\leq k-1$.
-Naturally, such a lower bound depends on the degree of $W$ and on its height (we refer the reader to Chapters~5 and~7 of~\cite{NP} for the definition of the height and of degree of a projectif variety; here we remark only that if a projective variety $W$ defined over $\mqq$ has a codimension 1 and has no embedded components, that is if $W$ is a zero locus of a homogeneous polynomial $P$ in $n+2$ variables with integer coefficients, then the degree of $W$ is the degree of the polynomial $P$ and the height of $W$ is the Weyl's height of $P$).
-In cases when~\eqref{intro_trdeg} is equal to $n$, $\gamma\in\ol{\mqq}$, and we consider only projective varieties of codimension 1 without embedded components, our lower bound specializes to the classical \emph{measure of algebraic independence} of the numbers
+Naturally, such a lower bound depends on the degree of $W$ and on its height.
+We refer the reader to~\cite[Chapters~5 and~7]{NP} for the definition of the height and of degree of a projective variety.
+Here we remark only that if a projective variety $W$ is defined over $\mqq$, has codimension 1 and has no embedded components, that is if $W$ is a zero locus of a homogeneous polynomial $P$ with integer coefficients, then the degree of $W$ coincides with the degree of the polynomial $P$ and the height of $W$ is the logarithmic Weil's height of $P$.
+We recall that logarithmic Weil's height of a polynomial $P$ with rational coefficients is defined by

+where $\cM$ is the set of all absolute values of $\mqq$ and $\left|P\right|_v$ denotes the maximum of the valuation $v$ of the coefficients of $P$.
+We also recall that if coefficients of $P$ are integers, then the exponential of logarithmic Weil's height of $P$ is comparable, up to a multiplicative constant that depends on the degree of $P$ only, to the naive height $H_{naive}(P)$ of the polynomial $P$, that is the maximum of (the archimedean) absolute values of its coefficients.